mrmartin1998/nomad-test/.github/ISSUES/1-authentication-system.md

 ## Requirements
 ### User Story
-"As a user, I want to securely access my account so that I can use protected features"
+"As a user, I want to securely access my account so that I can manage my visa applications"

 ### Acceptance Criteria
 - [ ] Users can register with email verification